byronfedele/Smart_Pantry_Scan/webApp/README.md

     *   Configure the wrapper to build for Android.
 *   **Monetization (Donate Button):**
     *   Set up an account with a payment service (e.g., PayPal, Stripe, Buy Me a Coffee).
-    *   Add a clear, non-intrusive "Support This App / Donate" button in your HTML that links to your donation page.
+    *   Integrate a clear, non-intrusive "Support This App / Donate" button in the HTML that links to a donation page.
 *   **Polish & Release (Google Play Store):**
     *   Finalize: Polish the UI and perform final quality checks on all core features (especially saving/loading from localStorage).
     *   Build: Generate the production Android build file (.aab).